-In order to implement the two-pathway concept, the Gibbs agent described above was modified to include an opposite set of actions (-A, -B, …, -F), which, when chosen by the agent, result in the selection of the other option that they are paired with.
+In order to implement the two-pathway concept, the Gibbs agent described above was modified to include an opposite set of “don’t” actions (-A, -B, …, -F), which, when chosen by the agent, result in the selection of the other option that they are paired with.
 The original set of actions (A, B, …, F) can be conceptualized as the set of actions available to be suggested by the direct pathway (restricted by actions possible within the current state), while the “antiset” can be conceptualized as the set of actions available to be suggested by the indirect pathway (also restricted by the state).
 So, if the current state (trial) is S = (A,B), and the agent selects the indirect pathway’s action -A, the result is the selection of option B. Figure 3A shows that the simple addition of an “indirect pathway” to the RL model results in a marked absence of the bias observed in the standard RL model – as the value of T decreases, both choose and avoid accuracies increase commensurately.
 As such, the model no longer needs to “trade off” increasing the accuracy for one class of action by becoming less confident in the valuations of the other class of action.
 Instead, for every choice made, it simultaneously learns both the value of the option chosen, and the value of not choosing the alternative.
 However, note that the maximum Choose and Avoid accuracies of the BG-plausible model do not quite achieve the same level of accuracy as the standard RL models – the uncertainty that the standard model had been attributing to the option not chosen has now been distributed across both available options.
 Figure 3B demonstrates that overall, the BG-plausible model achieves essentially the same level of global mean accuracy as the standard models, without the cost of increasing estimate error.

+Making the model more plausible

 As described, this implementation of “direct” and “indirect” pathways in the RL model does well at capturing the competition between the direct and indirect pathways of the BG, and alleviates the problem of increasing estimate error with increasing accuracy.
 However, the BG-plausible model still performs similarly to the standard RL models in terms of global mean accuracy, indicating that although the BG-plausible model has improved ability to estimate the value of all options in the environment, this does not translate to improved fitness within the environment.
 However, just as the standard models were missing a crucial aspect of BG physiology (the presence of dual pathways), the BG-plausible model is missing a crucial feature of these dual pathways – the fact that DA signaling has opposite effects on the direct (excitation, mediated through D1 receptors) and indirect (inhibition, mediated through D2 receptors) pathways.